RahvinCode/Gearswap/README.md

 ### Settings are not saving

 Saving is skipped while zoning.
 Wait until you are fully loaded, then `//gs c save`.
-Settings live in `Windower4/addons/GearSwap/data/settings.xml`.
+Settings live in `Windower4/addons/GearSwap/data/settings.xml`, under a node named for your character.

+Dragging a box saves silently, so no chat message on release is normal — confirm by checking the `pos` values in `settings.xml`, or reload GearSwap and see whether the box returns to where you dropped it.

+### The status box shows blank squares or the columns are ragged

+The box uses circle and triangle characters that exist in Consolas, Lucida Console and Courier New.
+If you have changed `font` in `settings.xml` to a font lacking them, Windows substitutes a glyph from another font at a different width, which knocks the columns out of alignment.
+Switch back to a monospaced font that covers them.

 ### Auto-buff is not working